solidpixel/solidpixel.github.io/_posts/2021-02-25-invariant-tail.md

 gain.

 The real killer issue for us, where we care about invariance, is that these operations are not precisely specified.
-The result they given isn't consistent across vendors or even CPUs from the same vendor.
+The result they give isn't consistent across vendors or even CPUs from the same vendor.

 Conclusion - don't use, and you probably won't see much performance benefit